bedita/web-tools/README.md

             'rules' => [
                 'Dashboard' => [
-                    'index' => ['premium', 'basic'], // allow access to DashboardController::index() for these roles 'special' => 'premium', // allow access only to Dashboard::special() for 'premium' role '*' => false, // fallback for other DashboardController action.
+                    'index' => ['premium', 'basic'], // allow access to DashboardController::index() for these roles 'special' => 'premium', // allow access to Dashboard::special() only for 'premium' role '*' => false, // fallback for other DashboardController actions.
 Forbidden to all ],
             ],
         ]);